|

 In Tatyana Yakhno and Erich J. Neuhold, editors, Proc.
 ADVIS

-well as the demand for complex models with a large number of
+as well as the demand for complex models with a large

-well tuned parameters, naturally lead to the search for
+number of well tuned parameters, naturally lead to the

-Our learning algorithm relies on a decomposition scheme,
+algorithm relies on a decomposition scheme, which in

 |